sematext/docker-spm-client/autodiscovery.md

 __Sematext Enterprise__

 - METRICS_RECEIVER_URL - The metrics receiver URL for Sematext Enterprise
-- TRACING_RECEIVER_URL - The metrics receiver URL for Sematext Enterprise
+- TRACE_RECEIVER_URL - The metrics receiver URL for Sematext Enterprise
-- EVENTS_RECEIVER_URL - The events receiver URL for Sematext Enterprise
+- EVENT_RECEIVER_URL - The events receiver URL for Sematext Enterprise
-- LOGSENE_RECEIVER_URL - The Logsene receiver URL for Sematext Enterprise
+- LOG_TOKEN_RECEIVER_URL - The Logsene receiver URL for Sematext Enterprise

 *Note: Skip Step 1, if you have already deployed SPM-Client on your cluster.*